mitchdavenport88/hop_shop/README.md

     * Registered users could communicate with one another via comments.
 * A wishlist function would also engage with registered users as they can select products that they’d like to purchase at a later date, this could encourage repeat business.
 * CRUD functionality for products and blog articles (admin only).
-* We want the user to remain engaged throughout use so must be user-friendly and easy to navigate around.
+* We want the user to remain engaged throughout use so the site must be user-friendly and easy to navigate around.
 * Function as expected:
     * Fully responsive on all devices.
     * Links or buttons take you to the expected place or complete the expected task.